Monster Hunter Wilds Hunting Horn Builds

 After reaching HR 40+, it's time to grind endgame materials and craft the best Hunting Horn builds.
 The optimal build depends on your playstyle, but these are the current meta builds:

-The first and highest damage-dealing Hunting Horn build is the 4-Gore Attack Boost build.
-This build includes 5 Attack Boost, 5 Agitator, 3 Antivirus, Black Eclipse II, and 3 Max Might, all designed to maximize raw damage.
+The first and highest damage-dealing Hunting Horn build is the 4-Gore Agitator build.
+This build includes 5 Agitator, 4 Attack Boost, 3 Slugger, 3 Max Might, 2 Foray, and 3 Antivirus, all designed to maximize raw damage.

 Why Raw Damage Instead of Critical Boost?
 Because Echo Bubbles don’t proc critical hits but gain higher damage from raw attack instead.